maxzintel/k8sUpAndRunning/README.md

 * To remove unauthorized access, set `--anonymous-auth=false` on your API Server.
 * Managing RBAC:
   * Testing capabilities with `can-i` - ex: `kubectl auth can-i create pods` or `kubectl auth can-i get pods --subresource=logs`

+## StatefulSets!
+* A replicated group of pods, similar to ReplicaSets, but unlike them in that...
+  * Each replica gets a persistent hostname with a unique index (`db-0`, `db-1`, etc...)
+  * Each replica is created in order from lowest to highest index, and creation will block until the Pod at the previous index is healthy and available.
+Also applies to scaling up!
+  * When a StatefulSet is deleted, each of the managed replica Pods is deleted in order from highest to lowest.
+This applies to scaling down as well.